 - Cheese: Our favorite cheeses for the lunch box are Baby bel rounds, small fresh mozzarella balls, grass-fed cheddar cut into small cubes, cheese sticks, and shredded cheese (great for toddlers).

-- Chickpeas: Drained and rinsed canned chickpeas tossed with olive oil, salt, and other seasonings
+- Chickpeas: Drained and rinsed canned chickpeas tossed with olive oil, salt, and other seasonings.
+Roast chickpeas with a little oil and seasonings for a crunchy addition to lunch.

 - Nut or Seed butter with apple slices, pretzel sticks, or crackers for dipping.